-The IES Digital Twin works across the time-line of any community; managing the present, road-mapping the future, and learning from/logging the past.
+Our ICL Digital Twin works across the time-line of any community; managing the present, road-mapping the future, and learning from/logging the past.

 Don’t just rely on generalised benchmark data or historic consumption figures affected by weather anomalies.
-Create a baseline model of your building or buildings that responds exactly how they do in real-life.
-The IES Digital Twin baseline model takes into account operational sensor and energy data, weather patterns and the actual thermal performance of the structure itself based on materials, HVAC systems, what it’s being used for and occupancy patterns.
+Create a baseline model of your building(s) that responds exactly how they do in real-life.
+The ICL Digital Twin baseline model takes into account operational sensor and energy data, weather patterns and the actual thermal performance of the structure itself based on materials, HVAC systems, usage and occupancy patterns.
 This Digital Twin model will become your most valuable digital asset in the fight against climate change, evolving and changing as your building(s) go through the Zero-Carbon process.

 Attack your quick wins first and make savings that cost you nothing.
-Investigate all the time-series operational data from your building or buildings.
-If you have an estate or portfolio understand which buildings are performing badly and where your attention is best focused.
+Investigate all the time-series operational data from your building(s).
+If you have an estate or portfolio, understand which buildings are performing badly and where your attention is best focused.
 Then really understand where control and operational changes can eliminate energy waste and/or improve occupant comfort and wellbeing on individual buildings.
-You can revisit this step as much as needed throughout the life of the building(s) in order to stop operational drift and continually improve the performance of your estate.
+You can revisit this step as much as needed throughout the life of the building(s) to stop operational drift and continually improve the performance of your estate.

 Data is the building block of any Digital Twin and while there is much readily available data for single buildings or entire communities, it is not easy to incorporate this all into one system and make it accessible at the touch of a button for visualisation and interrogation.
-The IES ICL can accommodate any level of data, including:
+The ICL can accommodate any level of data, including: